Struct geo::MultiPoint [−][src]

 T: CoordNum,

-Iterate over the Point
+Iterate over the Points in this MultiPoint.

-values to be equal, and is used
+This method tests for self and other values to be equal, and is used

-.
+by ==.
 Read more

-This method tests for !=
+This method tests for !=.

 impl<T> RelativeEq<MultiPoint<T>> for MultiPoint<T> where